marijnh/Eloquent-JavaScript/18_http.md

 transfer all my money to some random account.

-For this reason, browsers protect us by disallowing scripts to make HTTP requests to other _((domain))s_ (names such as _themafia.org_ and _mybank.com_).
+For this reason, browsers protect us by disallowing scripts to make HTTP requests to other ((domain))s (names such as _themafia.org_ and _mybank.com_).

 {{index "Access-Control-Allow-Origin header", "cross-domain request"}}

-This can be an annoying problem when building systems that want to access several domains for legitimate reasons.
-Fortunately, ((server))s can include a ((header)) like this in their ((response)) to explicitly indicate to browsers that it is okay for the request to come from other domains:
+This can be an annoying problem when building systems that wants to access several domains for legitimate reasons.
+Fortunately, ((server))s can include a ((header)) like this in their ((response)) to explicitly indicate to the browser that it is okay for the request to come from another domain:

 ```{lang: null}
 Access-Control-Allow-Origin: *